 The finale from the Concert Duo was an advanced single from The Stradgrass Sessions, a collection of folk-inflected pieces performed by Lark and several luminaries from the spheres of jazz and Appalachian music, including pianist Jon Batiste, mandolinist Sierra Hull, and fiddler Michael Cleveland.
-Completed amid the global tumult of 2020 and due out this spring, the recording puts a sharper focus on what has been an active sideline for Lark.
+Completed amid the global tumult of 2020 and due out this fall, the recording puts a sharper focus on what has been an active sideline for Lark.

 “Over the years, ‘Stradgrass’ has come to mean living and exploring distant violinistic styles through a classical lens,” she explains.
 The term was coined in 2015 by bassist Michael Thurber, her duo partner and now fiancé, after she began performing bluegrass tunes on the 1683 “Martinelli, Gingold” Stradivari violin (provided to her on a short-term loan that ended in 2018).